shrutiujlan/Data-Visualization-Portfolio/final-project-part-two.md

 | [home page](https://shrutiujlan.github.io/tswd-portfolio/) | [visualizing debt](https://shrutiujlan.github.io/tswd-portfolio/visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three)
 # Wireframes / storyboards

 I worked on developing wireframes, and dashboards, and conducting user research to refine my storytelling concept.
 The artifacts for this stage were created using Python and Tableau.

+This project focuses on analyzing New York City's restaurant inspection data to uncover food safety trends and assess customer satisfaction through Google ratings.
+The goal is to provide insights that can help diners make informed decisions about where to eat, balancing safety and quality.

+The analysis starts by identifying the safest areas to dine in NYC, visualized through a geographical heat map.
+Alongside, we reveal the cuisines that tend to violate health regulations the most, as well as those with better safety records.
+The dashboard allows users to explore inspection grades by borough and cuisine, highlighting patterns of food safety across different regions and dining styles.

+Moving deeper, trends in food safety over time are displayed, showing fluctuations in restaurant grades and how these may correspond to external factors or city-wide initiatives.

 ### Dashboard 1: